DLorenzoLaguno17/RadicalEncounter/README.md

 The urban center is where most of the action is developed, and there is where all three different types of characters interact with each other.

 ### Outskirts
 The outskirts are from where all the enemies will enter the city.
-There are two different accesses, one of the north of the city and the other at its south.
+There are two different accesses, one at the north of the city and the other at its south.

 <p align="center">
   <img src="https://github.com/DLorenzoLaguno17/RadicalEncounter/blob/master/Images/Map.jpg?raw=true" alt="Map" width="900" height="450"/>